valdivj/jetson-nano-yolov2-darkflow/README.md

 5.Instructions on how to record and playback video on Jetson nano

-6. Instructions to how to send Data from the Jetson Nano to a Allen Bradley CLX5000
+6.Instructions to how to send Data from the Jetson Nano to a Allen Bradley CLX5000

 # 1.jetson-nano-yolov2-darkflow